 Building communication APIs

-So, how do you get there?
-It would help if you worked on communication APIs - your shared boundaries with other specialists.
 There are many ways to share your expertise: meetings, code reviews, or just having a beer with colleagues.
 However, one of the most effective ways is a report.

 A report is a shared context for the inside and the outside.
 It condenses knowledge so that people with different backgrounds can talk about it.
 It's a universal tool for creating common ground.

-And reports are easy to build - for instance, using Swagger.
-With language-independent documentation for APIs, it provides the kind of shared context we're talking about.
-You could create a report to compare two swaggers, one for tests and one for APIs.
-That would tell you your test coverage - and provide great common ground for testers and backend developers.
+With language-independent documentation for APIs, Swagger provides the kind of shared context we're talking about.
+I've created a report builder that compares two swaggers, one for tests and one for APIs.Â

-Allure Report
+Frontend <=> Backend: Allure Report

 Another great base for reports is an automated test.
 For the three amigos concept, automated acceptance tests provide a common expression of what we want from the system.
 But test reports also create shared contexts for different developers.